-FFA Architecture and Interiors worked closely with the client, a local Utility Provider, to design the renovation of this 1950s-era building to completely re-imagined it as a 21st-century workplace.
-The office building sets the tone for the company identity as a clear demonstration of their strong commitment as a leader in smarter, cleaner, renewable energy usage with LEED BD+C Gold certification.
-The 43,000-sf facility originally had dark double-loaded hallways, ‘cubicle-farm’ workspaces, low acoustic ceilings, dated finishes, and leaky windows.
-It was long overdue for an upgrade and thorough refresh.
-In addition to the importance of meeting Essential Facility requirements and remaining operational in a wide range of emergency situations, the building design had the goal to provide an environment that would help attract and retain the utility provider’s sizable, specialized workforce.
+Office Rehabilitation: FFA worked closely with PGE to design the renovation of this 1950s-era building to completely re-imagined it as a 21st-century workplace.
+The office building sets the tone for the company identity as a clear demonstration of PGE’s strong commitment as a leader in smarter, cleaner, renewable energy usage with LEED BD+C Gold certification.
+The 43,000 square-foot facility originally had dark double-loaded hallways, ‘cubicle-farm’ workspaces, low acoustic ceilings, dated finishes, and leaky windows.
+It was long overdue for a thorough upgrade.
+In addition to the importance of meeting Essential Facility requirements in order to remain operational in a wide range of emergency situations, the building was designed to provide a working environment that would help attract and retain the utility provider’s sizable, specialized workforce.
 Completely updated and refreshed, the renovated space is a place where employees look forward to returning each day.

-LEED BD+C Gold for Essential Facilities
+LEED BD+C Gold for Essential Facilities (office building)

-Oregon Chapter IIDA, Special Award for Transformation
+Oregon Chapter IIDA, Special Award for Transformation (office building)

 Space-planning of the workplace involved thoughtful consideration of the client’s business culture and goals of creating a collaborative work environment.
 Informal meeting areas dot the lower core, encouraging spontaneous interactions & brainstorming sessions.
 Workstations were reallocated to the perimeter windows and niches were carved into walls along the core, creating casual meeting areas with magnetic marker boards and colorful, playful seating.
 Relites, glass doors, and glass walls at conference rooms increase light and transparency throughout the formally dark, cramped space.

-TRANSFORMATION WITH LIGHT
+OFFICE BUILDING:TRANSFORMATION WITH LIGHT

 The design team took a comprehensive approach – this began by gutting the building down to its interior steel structure and creating new opportunities for daylight openings.
 One such example is the new lightwell along the north side of the lower level, which brings daylight into what was once a gloomy, windowless basement.
 Additionally, the lightwell provides employees with views of drought-tolerant landscaping from their desks.